tttmmmyyyy/fixlang/Document.md

 #### `pop_back! : Array a -> Array a`
 Pop an element at the back of an array.
 If the array is empty, this function does nothing.
-This function panics if elements must be cloned due to the given array being shared by multiple references.
+This function panics if elements must be cloned due to the given array being shared.
 Note that, when the given array is empty, this function will not panic even if it is shared.

 #### `push_back : a -> Array a -> Array a`